Horbury Churches Together (HCT) Youth Project

 Horbury Churches Together began in 1993 with Anglicans, Methodists, Salvation Army and Evangelical Christians forming an alliance.

-HCT has, since 2001, had a paid Youth Worker, working then mainly with 11 to 16 year olds.
+HCT has, since 2001, had paid Youth Worker(s), working then mainly with 11 to 16 year olds.
 This has gradually expanded and now includes up to 25 year olds.

 In 2008 the Trustees decided to apply for a Big Lottery grant to expand the youth work.
-In August 2009 we were awarded a Big Lottery grant of £296,000 over 5 years to expand the social and community aspects of our youth work, appoint a Senior Youth Worker and a part time administrator and to open an office in the Methodist Church.
+In August 2009 we were awarded a Big Lottery grant of £296,000 over 5 years to expand the social and community aspects of our youth work and to open an office in Horbury Methodist Church.
+Since then, 2 more Big Lottery grants have been awarded, the latter of which ended its term on 31st August 2025

 The Youth Management Committee consists of over 60% elected young people under 25 years of age and they work together with the Trustees under the "Here by Rights National" framework.

-As part of the Lottery Grant agreement and to continue quite separate Young Christian activities, we need to raise over £20,000 per annum.
-This is undertaken by members of the Church Congregations, Youth Project Volunteers and through Trust Grants in a variety of ways.
+As part of the Lottery Grant agreement, Children in Need and some other funders, Young Christian activities are funded separately.
+For the Secular part of the Horbury Breakthrough Youth Project , we now need to raise over £100,000 per annum.
+This is undertaken by members of the Church Congregations, Youth Project Volunteers and through Lottery, Children in Need and other Trust Grants in a variety of ways.